 Biking in Three Rivers is a great way to get the whole family outside.
-Whether you’re the casual rider or a cyclist in training, you can enjoy more than 60 miles of paved off-roadway bike/hike trails that wind through woodlands and grasslands and rim the shorelines of lakes and ponds at our parks.
+Whether you’re the casual rider or a cyclist in training, you can enjoy more than 240 miles of off-roadway bike/hike trails that wind through woodlands and grasslands and rim the shorelines of lakes and ponds at our parks throughout the Twin Cities metro area.
 Just strap on your helmet, hop on the pedals and you’re on your way to a great ride.

 - Baker Park Reserve

 - Bassett Creek Regional Trail

 - Crystal Lake Regional Trail

 - French Regional Park